banisterious/obsidian-canvas-roots/wiki-content/Universe-Notes.md

 ## Creating Universe Notes

+### Finding the Create Universe Button

+The Universes tab is **hidden by default** in the Control Center — it only appears once you have created at least one universe or have orphan universe strings in your vault.

+**To create your first universe:**

+1. Open the Control Center (`Ctrl/Cmd+Shift+F` or command palette: "Open Control Center")
+2. Navigate to the **Statistics** tab
+3. Scroll to the **Universes** section
+4. Click the **Create** button next to "Create universe"
+5. Follow the multi-step wizard

+Once you've created your first universe, the **Universes tab** will appear in the Control Center sidebar for easier access.

 ### Using the Create Universe Wizard

-The recommended way to create a new universe:

-1. Open the Control Center (command palette: "Open Control Center")
-2. Navigate to the **Universes** tab
-3. Click **Create universe** in the Actions card
-4. Follow the multi-step wizard

 The wizard guides you through creating:
 - The universe note with metadata